Spring, Summer, & Fall Westmont in San Francisco

 Students will engage with the presence and influence of “The City” in our world by becoming more confident navigating this particular city, San Francisco.
 As students become accustomed to navigating this city, they will deepen their encounter with the urban world.
 Students will gain knowledge and experience of the city’s diverse social and cultural communities through field trips, interviews, reading, and neighborhood studies.

-Satisfies GE Reading Imaginative Literature and GE Thinking Globally requirements.
+Satisfies GE Reading Imaginative Literature and GE Writing Intensive requirements.

 Satisfies GE Understanding Society requirement.